Keyboard shortcuts

 let alice_public_key = format_public_key(&alice_verifying_key);

-// Add authentication keys
+// Add authentication keys (indexed by pubkey, name is optional metadata)

-let new_user_key = AuthKey::active(
+let new_user_key = AuthKey::active(Some("new_device"), Permission::Write(10));

 // Complex auth operations atomically

-let alice_key = AuthKey::active(&alice_public_key, Permission::Write(5))?;
+let alice_key = AuthKey::active(Some("alice_laptop"), Permission::Write(5));

 settings_store.update_auth_settings(|auth| {

-auth.overwrite_key("alice", alice_key)?;
+auth.overwrite_key(&alice_public_key, alice_key)?;

 Ok(())